Optimization for Nintendo 64

 Use HDMI as composite requires more CPU usage.

-Make sure you have launched a rom with both Rice and Glide before going to edit the file or the variables will not be there to edit.
+Make sure you have launched a rom with both Rice and Glide before checking the file or the variables will not be there to confirm.

 # Use high-resolution texture packs if available. txHiresEnable = False